 How to become a Finnair pilot

-You need a commercial pilot licence to work as an airline pilot.
-In addition to basic aviation training, pilots need to go through further training provided by airlines before they can start working in the cockpit.
-Fluency in the Finnish language is required for all Finnair pilots.
+To work as an airline pilot, you need a commercial pilot licence.
+In addition to basic aviation training, you must go through further training provided by airlines before you can start working in the cockpit.
+Fluency in the Finnish and English languages is required for all Finnair pilots.

-In Finland, basic training for pilots is provided only by the Finnish Aviation Academy in Pori.
-The training takes approximately two years and is split into several phases: the private pilot licence (PPL) phase is followed by the commercial pilot licence (CPL) phase, which is further divided into single engine and multi-engine phases.
+In Finland, basic training for pilots is usually provided by the Finnish Aviation Academy in Pori.
+The training takes approximately two years and is split into several phases.

 Upon graduation, pilots will have a commercial pilot licence, instrument rating and multi-engine type rating.

 After receiving the commercial pilot licence, you can apply for further training provided by Finnair or other airlines.
 The training includes a first officer’s course and simulator training, followed by type rating courses for different aircraft types.
 The training takes about two to three months, after which you will be ready to work as a first officer on Finnair flights.
 Once recruited by Finnair, you’ll be facing a career that can lead to working as a captain on a wide-body aircraft.